 4 – Lavender Haze (The Fragrant Marijuana Strain)

-It is genuinely one of the best mood enhancing marijuana strains we’ve tried and dementia patients have reported extremely aware and focused highs.
+This cannabis strain genuinely is one of the best mood enhancing marijuana strains we’ve tried and dementia patients have reported extremely aware and focused highs.
 You will be amazed at how focused and motivated you feel after using Lavender Haze.
-Users typically feel lighter and happier for several hours while retaining their focus.
+Users typically feel lighter and happier for several hours while retaining their concentrating.

 5 – Acapulco Gold (Mexico’s Finest Marijuana Strain)